chrisminnick/98HondaCivicStore/README.md

 1. Install the server package globally

-`npm server`
+`npm install -g serve`

-2. Make sure you're in the main directory of the project.
+3. Make sure you're in the main directory of the project.
-3. Start the client server.
+4. Start the client.

 `serve`

-4. Open a browser and go to the url the client server is running on.
+5. Open a browser and go to the url the client is running on.